New male cadets, age 11-17, are admitted year-round.

 Sometimes the church or civic organization that a parent belongs to will assist with treatment costs.
 Discussing your situation with the Pastor of your church or President of your group may lead to financial assistance.

 Typically, insurance does not pay for residential treatment.
 However, it may depend on your personal benefit package and it does not hurt to ask.
-Sometimes part of the stay is covered.
+Sometimes part of the stay or the counseling portion is covered.
 Please contact your insurance company so that they can make a determination.